 Venerable Master Hsing Yun is an outspoken proponent of equality among all people and religious traditions.
 The Order has the largest number of female monastics of any Buddhist order today.
 By providing and supporting educational and leadership opportunities, he has worked to improve the status of women in Taiwan.
 He has held full ordination ceremonies for women of the Mahayana, Theravada, and Vajrayana traditions.
 In addition, Master Hsing Yun annually organizes conferences to bring together the various Buddhist schools and to promote dialogue between Buddhists and other major religious groups.

 Master Hsing Yun is a prolific writer and has authored over one hundred books in Chinese.
 His writings have been translated into English and many other languages.
 His works of the Life of Sakyamuni Buddha and the sixteen-volume Fo Guang Buddhist Dictionary have both won Taiwan’s highest humanitarian awards.
-His biography Handing Down the Light, Hsing Yun’s Ch’an Talks, The Lion’s Roar, The Hundred Sayings Series, and The Humanistic Buddhism Series are published in Taiwan and are in English.
-Being Good: A Guide to Buddhist Ethics, Only a Great Rain, Lotus in a Stream, Where is Your Buddha Nature: Stories to Instruct and Inspire are published by American publishers and are in English.
+His biography Handing Down the Light, Hsing Yun’s Ch’an Talks, The Lion’s Roar, The Hundred Sayings Series, and The Humanistic Buddhism Series are published in Taiwan and in English.
+Being Good: A Guide to Buddhist Ethics, Only a Great Rain, Lotus in a Stream, and Where is Your Buddha Nature: Stories to Instruct and Inspire are published by American publishers and are in English.
 His numerous lectures also continue to be translated into English.

 Based in Taiwan, Venerable Master Hsing Yun travels extensively.
 His insightful, engaging, and witty lectures unfailingly endear him to audiences.
 He reminds us that to transform our world, we must be actively engaged in it.
 “Community transcends the individual,” he says, “and in doing so, fulfills the individual in the most complete way possible.”
 Wherever he goes, he encourages people to unite both the local and global community into a world of complete equality, joyfulness, and perfect peace.